pfrey/feedreader/README.md

 ## How to Run this Application

-To start the tests, load the index.html file in your browser.
+To start the tests, download/clone clone [this repository](https://github.com/pfrey/feedreader), and open index.html in a browser.